FedeDP/Clight/README.md

 * a quick single capture mode (ie: do captures, change screen brightness and leave) is provided, together with a desktop file.
 * gamma support: it will compute sunset and sunrise and will automagically change screen temperature (just like redshift does)
 * geoclue2 support: when launched without [--lat|--lon] parameters, if geoclue2 is available, it will use it to get user location updates.
 Otherwise gamma support will be disabled.
+Location received will be then cached when clight exit.
+This way, if no internet connection is present (thus geoclue2 cannot give us any location) instead of hanging, clight will load latest available location from cache file.
 * different nightly and daily captures timeout (by default 45mins during the night and 10mins during the day; both configurable)
 * nice log file, placed in $HOME/.clight.log
 * --sunrise/--sunset times user-specified support: gamma nightly temp will be setted at sunset time, daily temp at sunrise time